Rental Screening Criteria

 - Any misdemeanor involving violence, sex crimes, theft, arson, reckless burning, or other person crimes, property crimes, or weapons crimes: Three (3) years from the date of disposition.
 Crimes that were dismissed, expunged, voided or invalidated determined or adjudicated through the juvenile justice system, as well as when Applicant is participating or has completed diversion or deferral of judgment program or for crimes no longer illegal in Oregon will not be considered.

-- If applicant has a conviction that would result in the denial of their application, they may submit additional documentation with their application reasonably acceptable to Landlord/Agent so an individualized assessment can be performed.
-Documentation may include, but is not limited to, certifications from treatment programs or a letter from a caseworker, counselor, parole or probation officer.
+- If applicant, or any proposed occupant has a conviction that would result in the denial of their application, under these criminal conviction criteria, and desires to submit additional information to Landlord/Agent along with the application so Landlord/Agent can engage in an individualized assessment upon receipt of the results of the public records search and prior to the denial, applicant should do so.
+Otherwise, applicant may request the review process after denial as set forth below, however, Landlord/Agent will only hold the unit for which the application was received for a reasonable time under all the circumstances to complete the review unless prior to receipt of the applicant's written request (if made after denial) the unit was committed to another applicant.
+Documentation may include, but is not limited to, statement of the applicant, proof of employment, certifications of trainings completed, certifications from treatment/rehab programs or a letter from a caseworker, therapist, counselor, parole or probation officer.
 Landlord/Agent will review the documentation and consider relevant mitigating information such as the facts and circumstances of the criminal conduct, the age of the applicant at the time the conduct occurred, evidence that the applicant has maintained good rental history before and/or after the conviction or conduct, evidence of rehabilitation efforts, and criminal convictions prior to and/or after the particular conviction being reviewed.
 Landlord/Agent's review of the documentation does not guarantee that the application will be approved.
-Landlord/Agent will not hold the rental unit for applicant unless applicant provides the documentation prior to Landlord/Agent receiving an application from another applicant for the same unit.
+Landlord/Agent will notify the applicant of the results of the review within a reasonable time after receipt of all required information.

 - No one should rely upon criminal background screening for an assurance of safety.